Currently Documented Edition Signature and Seal Markings:

 Some of these names have historical origins in Chinese names for Black-naped Oriole, Oriolus chinensis.

 The connection is that in China the archetypal sweet singing bird is the oriole, but that species is not found in Japan except as a rare wanderer.

 In Japan the cultural role of the archetypal best singer is played instead by the bush warbler.

-Therefore over many centuries the names have interpenetrated.
+Therefore over many centuries the various names for the two species have interpenetrated.

-However, the original Chinese character underlying these kanji means 'oriole', but it is read in the Japanese manner as uguisu 'bush warbler'.
+The original Chinese character underlying both of these kanji means 'oriole', but it is read in the Japanese manner as uguisu 'bush warbler'.